-Soldier toys remain enormously popular, with new suppliers such as Ducal, King And Country, Dorset Soldiers and Steve Weston making a name for themselves alongside Taylor & Barratt, Timpo, Crescent Toys and the other more traditional makers.
-They cater for all tastes and interests, and you’re sure to find a Roman toy soldier just as readily as army toy soldiers from other theatres – and, of course, we reflect this diverse range in our own collection.
+As time progressed the company decided to reposition their Britain’s toy soldiers as 'toy models', releasing new ranges and special editions in lesser numbers, rather cleverly creating their own sought-after range of collectable pieces.
+Soldier toys remain enormously popular, with new suppliers such as Ducal, King And Country, Dorset Soldiers and Steve Weston continuing to make names for themselves alongside more established manufacturers such as Taylor & Barratt, Timpo and Crescent Toys.
+Collectively, they cater for all tastes and interests spanning every era of military history, and you’re sure to find a Roman toy soldier just as readily as army toy soldiers from other theatres – and, of course, we reflect this diverse range in our own curated collection.